 With over 2.8 million non-fatal work accidents in the United States each year, injuries on the job are one of the most unpredictable yet everyday occurrences in the workplace.
 Because of this, Illinois offers workplace injury coverage through workers’ compensation insurance.

-The benefits awarded in a successful workers’ comp claim can have a substantial impact on the financial security of an injured worker and include full coverage of medical expenses and disability benefits.
+The benefits awarded in a successful workers’ comp claim in Chicago can have a substantial impact on the financial security of an injured worker and include full coverage of medical expenses and disability benefits.
 If you or someone you love had a non-fatal accident at work, read below the step-by-step process to obtain workers’ compensation in Illinois.

 1.)
 Seek Medical Attention and Notify Employers